First email: 5 August 2021 @ 8:57 AM

 Dear Prof. Dr. Michael Shelley:

-If Max Planck’s base calculations (natural units) are taken as a symbolic description* of the first moment of space-time and the calculation, 13.81 billion years, is close-enough to the age of the universe, do we have a starting point and the current point for the universe?
+If Max Planck’s base calculations (natural units) are taken as a symbolic description* of the first moment of space-time and the calculation (approximately 13.81 billion years ago), do we have a starting point for the universe.
+Is the current time the endpoint?

 If that logic is faulty, then the next two assumptions will be as well.
-Based on Planck’s numbers, there is a de facto expansion rate if we assume those Planck numbers describe a real reality, the simplest possible thing.
-If we assume the sphere, we can build the universe in a very different expression than what has been done to date: https://81018.com
+Based on Planck’s numbers, there is a de facto expansion rate if we assume those Planck numbers describe a real reality.
+So what would be the simplest possible thing to manifest?
+Might we assume the sphere?
+If so, we can build the universe in a very different expression than what has been done to date: https://81018.com

 In a high school geometry class in 2011 in New Orleans — https://81018.com/home/ –we considered that we had uncovered a new STEM tool — https://81018.com/stem/ — until we expanded our simple calculations.
 See: https://81018.com/chart/